GRAFIQAgency/nu86/README.md

-# Nubi Asian Bistro 🍜
+# NU86 Asian Bistro 🍜

 A stunning, futuristic web application for a next-generation Asian dining experience.
 Built with React, Vite, Tailwind CSS, and Motion, this project features a bilingual interface (English and Czech) and integrations for delivery services.